Table of Contents Contents

 - New Brunswick

-Eastern Canada, in general, has much higher taxes than western Canada.
+Eastern Canada, in general, has much higher rates for taxes than Western Canada.

 Province with the Highest Property Taxes